pom421/-Developpeur-Ethereum/Projects/2_Voting-with-tests/Readme.md

     - emit WorkflowStatusChange(WorkflowStatus.ProposalsRegistrationEnded, WorkflowStatus.VotingSessionStarted);

     - [ ] should be able to start voting session & emit WorkflowStatusChange event
-    - [ ] should not be able to start voting phase if not owner => VOIR MESSAGE D'ERREUR RENDU PAR Ownable
+    - [ ] should not be able to start voting phase if not owner => "Ownable: caller is not the owner."
     - [ ] should not be able to start voting phase if not in end registering proposal phase => "Registering proposals phase is not finished"

 - function endVotingSession() external onlyOwner {